ctools/ctools/doc/source/users/tutorials/howto/comptel/howto_comptel_dri.rst

    not ``file`` since the ``IAQ`` parameter is not necessarily a file but can be also a response name of the calibration database.

 Before doing a model fit you need a model.
-Create the following :ref:`model definition file <glossary_moddef>`:
+We included one in the ctools package that you can find at ``$CTOOLS/share/models/comptel_howto_gc.xml``.
+Here the first few lines of this model:

 .. code-block:: xml